Early access is openJoin the list

 The clinical range defines what is considered medically “normal” — broad enough to cover 95% of the population.
 The performance range reflects where research and clinical experience suggest most people feel and function at their best.
 A result in either range suggests typical status and is not a diagnosis; any individual reading should be interpreted by a qualified clinician.

-Why ALT matters for performance
+Why it matters

 Your liver is the body's detoxification centre, metabolising everything from alcohol and paracetamol to protein and hormones.
 Elevated ALT often appears long before symptoms — catching liver stress early is critical.
 For active men, ALT can be mildly elevated after intense exercise (particularly resistance training), so timing matters.
 More concerning elevations indicate fatty liver disease (NAFLD), which affects an estimated 25-30% of UK adults and is the leading cause of liver disease in the developed world.
 NAFLD is strongly linked to insulin resistance and visceral fat, making ALT a valuable metabolic screening marker.